ghc-proposals/ghc-proposals/proposals/0000-complete-set-signatures.rst

 Breaking changes
 ================

-Note that the new return type signatures
+Note that the new result type signatures

 1. *align* with the previous semantics of COMPLETE set signatures for nullary data type constructors like ``Int``
 2. *diverge* from the previous semantics of COMPLETE set signatures for non-nullary data type constructors like ``Stream``, which is now ill-kinded.
-  3. *add considerable expressiveness*, as polymorphic return types like ``IsList l => l a`` are possible and have reasonable semantics.
+3. *add considerable expressiveness*, as polymorphic result types like ``IsList l => l a`` are possible and have reasonable semantics.

 (2) is a breaking change caught at compile-time with a clear and trivial upgrade path.
 The compiler could even emulate the old